SelinaFischer/SelinaFischer/README.md

 # 👋 Hi, I'm Selina
 *Driven by curiosity.
 Grounded in empathy.
 Energised by innovation.*

-🚀 **Seasoned Product Manager** with 8+ years of experience across B2B/B2C SaaS, eCommerce, PropertyTech, and TravelTech.
+🚀 Seasoned Product Manager with 8+ years of experience across B2B/B2C SaaS, eCommerce, PropertyTech, and TravelTech.
-💡 Brings a *problem-solving detective mindset* to uncover insights and craft user-first, data-informed solutions.
+💡 Brings a problem-solving detective mindset to uncover insights and craft user-first, data-informed solutions.
-🌱 Recently upskilled in **data analytics and AI**, with a mission to drive innovation in **sustainability and green tech**.
+🌱 Recently upskilled in **data analytics and AI**, with a mission to drive innovation in sustainability and green tech.
 ---

-## 🔍 About Me

 ### 🔍 About Me
 - Combines strategy, empathy, and execution to deliver scalable, user-centric digital products